drewdeponte/dotvim/README.markdown

 # My .vim files

 My personal `.vim` files.
 This repository includes my `~/.vimrc`, `~/.vim` dir, and the plugins I use as git submodules.
-This repository basically includes my entire vim setup so that I can easily load it onto other systems as have history of it.
+This repository basically includes my entire vim setup so that I can easily load it onto other systems and have history of it.

 ## Installation:

-    git clone git://github.com/nelstrom/dotvim.git ~/.vim
+    git clone git://github.com/cyphactor/dotvim.git ~/.vim

     ln -s ~/.vim/vimrc ~/.vimrc
     ln -s ~/.vim/gvimrc ~/.gvimrc